jhalliday/mashona/logwriting/README.md

 respect to one another, but need not be with respect to writes from other Threads.
 The write API is unchanged, as only the internal locking is affected.
 For reads, the iterator will detect and skip partial or missing records resulting from later records having been completely flushed whilst earlier ones were not.
+Alternatively, each Thread could be provided with its own log instance, avoiding lock contention at the software level entirely.
+Note however that persistent memory hardware may have internal concurrency less than the number of Threads a modern CPU can support and that CPU caches may also be placed under pressure by too many concurrent streams.

 ## MappedFileChannel